pauljz/bfwurfl/README.md

 bfwurfl uses (/var/www/ez)/var/wurfl/ for cache files.
 You may need to create this directory if your permissions are incorrect.

 Usage
 -----

 bfwurfl implements a template operator, wurfl(), which returns a hash of the capabilities specified in bfwurfl.ini.

-The "is_mobile_device" capabilities is calculated automatically, and is always returned.
+The "is_mobile_device" capability is calculated automatically, and is always returned.

 	{if is_unset($capabilities)}
 		{def $capabilities = wurfl()}